www.gisti.org/asylum-in-france

 The prefecture must provide you with a copy of the Interior Ministry’s Guide for asylum seekers in a language that you understand, and a list of associations that can help you.

-The prefecture can place you either in the ‘normal’, ‘fast-track’ or “Dublin” procedure (“normale”, “accélérée” or “Dublin”).
+The prefecture can place you either in the normal, fast-track or Dublin procedure (normale, accélérée or Dublin) (factsheet n°3).

 You will be placed in the fast-track procedure:

-• If you say that you entered France more than 90 days ago;
+- If you say that you entered France more than 90 days ago without providing legitimate reason for not applying for asylum within this timeframe;

 Furthermore, the law provides that the police prefecture will place you in the fast-track procedure if:

-The Ofpra can also place you in the fast-track procedure after examining your story.
+The Ofpra can also place you in the fast-track procedure after examining your story (factsheet n°4).

 The prefecture must provide you with a document that explains why you have been placed into the fast-track procedure.
-If they do not give it to you, ask for it.
+If they do not give it to you, ask for it, as it is a necessary document to challenge the placement in the fast-track procedure before the CNDA (National Court of Asylum Steps and proceedings).

 Especially in the fast-track procedure, it is of paramount importance to carefully prepare your written asylum story on the Ofpra form and that you prepare for your interview (factsheet n°4).